Insulin Resistance in Women Over 40: Can Keto Reverse It?

 Q: How can I tell if I have insulin resistance?

-A: Symptoms include constant hunger, midsection weight gain, brain fog, fatigue, and sugar cravings.
-Blood tests like fasting insulin or HbA1c can confirm it.
+A: Look for midsection weight gain, sugar cravings, fatigue, and brain fog.
+Blood tests like fasting insulin or HbA1c can confirm.

-A: While not a cure, many studies suggest keto can significantly improve insulin function and reduce related symptoms.
+A: While not a cure, keto can improve insulin function and reduce related symptoms.
+Supplements like Youtric Keto Pulver or AB Keto ACV Gummies may provide extra support.

 Q: Do I need to count carbs?